Market environment: Internal environment

 The internal environment "consists of those relevant physical and social factors within the boundaries of the organization or specific decision unit that are taken directly into consideration in the decision-making behavior of individuals in that system".
-This includes all departments such as management, finance, research and development, purchasing, Business operations and accounting.
+This includes all departments such as management, finance, research and development, purchasing, business operations and accounting.
 Each of these departments influences marketing decisions.
-For example, research and development have input as to the features a product can perform and accounting approves the financial side of marketing plans and budget in customer dissatisfaction.
-Marketing managers must watch supply availability and other trends dealing with suppliers to ensure that product will be delivered to customers in the time frame required in order to maintain a strong customer relationship.
+For example, research and development has input as to the features a product can perform and accounting approves the financial side of marketing plans and budgets for customer dissatisfaction.
+Marketing managers must watch supply availability and other trends dealing with suppliers to ensure that the product will be delivered to customers in the time frame required in order to maintain a strong customer relationship.
 These internal factors can be controlled by the organization to a certain extent.
-Internal environmental factors are in control of business organization.
+Internal environmental factors are in control of a business organization.

 External environment

-The external environment "consists of those relevant physical and social factors outside the boundaries of the organization or specific decision unit that are taken directly into consideration."
+The external environment includes the "relevant physical and social factors outside the boundaries of the organization or specific decision unit that are taken directly into consideration".
 The external environment can be further broken into micro and macro environments.

 Micro environment

 The micro-environment consists of customers, partners, and competitors.
-The most important aspect of micro-environment is the customer market.
-There are different types of customer markets include consumer markets, business markets, government markets, globalization international markets, and reseller markets.
+The most important aspect of the micro-environment is the customer market.
+There are different types of customer markets including consumer markets, business markets, government markets, international markets, and reseller markets.
 The consumer market is made up of individuals who buy goods and services for their own personal use or use in their household.
 Business markets include those that buy goods and services for use in producing their own products to sell.
 This is different from the reseller market which includes non-business activities that purchase goods to resell as is for a profit.
 These are the same companies mentioned as market intermediaries.
 The government market consists of government agencies that buy goods to produce public services or transfer goods to others who need them.
-International markets include buyers in other countries and includes customers from the previous categories.
+International markets include buyers in other countries and include customers from the previous categories.

 Partners include marketing intermediaries, financiers, and advertising agencies.
-Marketing intermediaries refers to resellers, physical distribution firms, marketing services agencies, and financial intermediaries.
-These are the people that help the company promote, sell, and distribute its products to final buyers.
-Resellers are those that hold and sell the company's product.
+Marketing intermediaries refer to resellers, physical distribution firms, marketing services agencies, and financial intermediaries.
+These are the people who help the company promote, sell, and distribute its products to final buyers.
+Resellers are those who hold and sell the company's product.
 They match the distribution to the customers and include places such as Wal-Mart, Target, and Best Buy.
 Physical distribution firms are places such as warehouses that store and transport the company's product from its origin to its destination.
 Marketing services agencies are companies that offer services such as conducting marketing research, advertising, and consulting.
 Financial intermediaries are institutions such as banks, credit companies and insurance companies.